stefos96/Project/Readme.txt

+D&D game 3.5 edition
-A text based game for our semester project in Technological Educational Institution of Central Macedonia.
+Was originally text based game for our semester project in Technological Educational Institution of Central Macedonia.